National Tenpin Bowling Cship Begins Next Month - UrduPoint

 National Tenpin Bowling C'ship Begins Next Month

-ISLAMABAD, (APP - UrduPoint / Pakistan Point News - 22nd Jan, 2025) Pakistan Ten Pin Bowling Federation (PTBF) is set to host the National Tenpin Bowling Championship from February 20 to 25 here at the Leisure City Bowling Club, Safa Gold Mall, F-7 Markaz.
+ISLAMABAD, (APP - UrduPoint / Pakistan Point News - 27th Jan, 2025) The Pakistan Ten Pin Bowling Federation (PTBF) is set to host the National Tenpin Bowling Championship from February 20 to 25 here at the Leisure City Bowling Club, Safa Gold Mall, F-7 Markaz.

 According to PTBF President Ijaz ur Rehman, preparations for the championship are already underway.